 When it comes to enjoying food, there are few things I love more than a well prepared bowl of gnocchi.
 When dining out if I see gnocchi on the menu, and I know that it is made in house, I almost always order it.
-Here in Umbria, gnocchi is almost always potato based, and usually topped with a hearty sauce, often a duck ragu, or maybe a sauce made from the local Sagrantino wine such as in this recipe.
+In Umbria where we own our farmhouse, gnocchi is almost always potato based, and usually topped with a hearty sauce, often a duck ragu, or maybe a sauce made from the local Sagrantino wine such as in this recipe.
 Sagrantino wine is Umbria’s most famous red wine grown only around the town of Montefalco.
 This wine a very dry, very tanic wine that is aged for 30 months, of which at least 12 months must be in oak barrels.
 The wine is a DOCG, the highest-ranking category of Italian wine denominations.
 There are many dishes made here in Umbria that feature Sagrantino wine including sauces made for pasta and gnocchi, risotto dishes, and a myriad of meat based dishes.

 This sauce is adapted from a recipe by Giorgio Barchesi, a chef from the Antonelli winery, one of the larger wineries in Umbria producing Sagrantino wines.
 What I love most about this sauce is that the wine is cooked down, removing the strong alcohol flavor.
 The wine is also combined with guanciale, a cured pork product made from pig jowls which adds another flavor note to the sauce.
 Heavy cream is added to the sauce as well, creating a very luxurious sauce that is honestly so flavorful that you’ll want to offer some crusty bread with this dish to sop up every last bit.
 Since the sauce is made with a dark red wine reduction, it ends up a lovely jewel color and it looks best served on white or light colored dinnerware.